 - i.
 Select 2 for Enable HTTPS for Ganglia service. - ii.
 Respond y to Do you want to configure HTTPS for Ganglia service. - iii.
 Enter your TrustStore type.
 Your options are jks, jceks, or pks12. - iv.
 Enter the path to your TrustStore file. - v.
 Enter the password for your TrustStore and then re-enter to confirm.
-The password must be at least 6 characters long.
+The password must be at least 6 characters long. - vi.
+Enter the path to the Ganglia server certificate file. - c.

-c.
 Start or restart the Server